cgtysnsy/react-crud-users/README.md

 - Stateless functional components
 - Project structure
 - Update and delete functionality for components
-- Before remove user, modal opened and asking for confirmation
+- Before remove user, modal opens and asking for confirmation

 ## Tasks to do